Website_PL_GRANT_Cover

 2023_PL_GRANT_Social_Grantees10

-We thank the 2023 Selection Jury for generously sharing their experience, wisdom and support.
 The 2023 Selection Jury included: Jenny Evans (Sanibel Captiva Conservation Foundation, Florida Association of Native Nurseries), John Koepke (Landscape Architect and Professor Emeritus at the University of Minnesota College of Design), Thaïsa Way (Director of Garden & Landscape Studies at Dumbarton Oaks Research Library and Collection, Professor Emerita at the University of Washington in the College of Built Environments).

 Press Release.